MicrosoftDocs/learn/learn-pr/aspnetcore/orleans-product-introduction/includes/2-what-is-orleans.md

 **ACID transactions**: Grains can have transactional state and support ACID transaction features.

 These capabilities can be explored as you start to build more complex apps.
-Next you'll create a basic application and apply some basic configurations to begin use Orleans.
+Next you'll explore the basics of how Orleans works.